netanoir/out-of-the-black-box/README.md

 - What does the word family mean to you?
 - Who have you chosen to be a part of your family?
 - How does your family work together?

+## Assessment
+Instead of quizzing/testing the students, we will use [formative assessment](https://www.cmu.edu/teaching/assessment/basics/formative-summative.html) strategies to monitor student learning.

+### Reflection Exercise
+At the end of each workshop session, students will be asked to take 10 minutes to fill out a paper slip that asks the following questions:
+1) Things I learned
+2) Things I found interesting
+3) Questions I have

+Time will be provided before the end of the session to address any questions that students thought of during this reflection period.
+At the end of the session, teachers will collect the slips and summarize/digitize the content for Pioneer Work's records.
+If any key areas of missing understanding are identified by the teachers after the session, they will be addressed briefly in a recap period at the beginning of the following session.